 Introduction

-Nowadays, we live in a world where most of our interactions are mediated by technology.
-We could argue about digitalisation's positive and negative aspects or propose alternatives for those developments.
-Still, unless there is a radical change at a global scale, digital is here to stay.

 In the landscape of contemporary art, the emergence of digital technologies has not only transformed artistic practices but also challenged the conventional structures of art institutions.
-This thesis delves into the intricate relationship between contemporary digital art and established art practices and institutions.
+This thesis delves into the intricate relationship between contemporary digital art on the one hand and established art practices and institutions on the other hand.
 We unravel the dissonance through the lens of lessons learned from avantgarde movements.
 As we navigate this exploration, it becomes apparent that the principles once championed by avantgarde pioneers’ clashes are actual and alive on establishing digital art and art practices reacting against the established institutional frameworks that aim to house and legitimise artistic endeavours.

 To comprehend the contemporary discord, we first turn to the lessons imparted by avantgarde movements.
 These radical artistic endeavours, born out of a genuine desire to break from tradition, questioned the essence of art's autonomy, art institutions, and the role of art in the praxis of life.
-Our journey begins with exploring how these movements sowed the seeds of rebellion against established norms, challenging the existing order and laying the foundation for a discourse that continues to resonate today.
+This thesis begins by exploring how these movements sowed the seeds of rebellion against established norms, challenging the existing order and laying the foundation for a discourse that continues to resonate today.

-The first chapter follows the historical context of avantgarde movements.
+Chapter 1 follows the historical context of avantgarde movements.
 Here, we set the stage for an in-depth exploration of the clash between contemporary digital art and established art institutions, drawing inspiration from the rebellious spirit of avantgarde movements.
 By revisiting the principles of autonomy, institutionalisation, and the societal role of art, we aim to understand the profound shifts accompanying the digital age.
 The subsequent chapters will delve into the challenges of unstable media, the digitalisation of life, and the emergence of a new "digital creative practice."

 Central to our inquiry is the concept of the autonomy of art, a principle cherished by avantgarde visionaries juxtaposed against the institutionalisation of art.
-The first sections illuminate the tension between the inherent freedom of artistic expression and the institutional structures that seek to categorise, validate, and often stifle innovation that gave fruitful soil to the historical avantgarde movements to develop.
+The first sections of Chapter 1? illuminate the tension between the inherent freedom of artistic expression and the institutional structures that seek to categorise, validate, and often stifle innovation that gave fruitful soil to the historical avantgarde movements to develop.
 The clash between the avantgarde spirit and institutional expectations sets the stage for examining digital art's place in the contemporary art world.

 To comprehend the disjunction, we delve into the multifaceted relationship between art, the status quo of society and everyday life.
 As we unravel these interconnected threads, it will become evident that avantgarde art challenges not only institutional norms but also societal expectations, inviting us to rethink the role of art in our daily lives.
-Those challenges will come back when we look at digital art in the contemporary world.
+Those challenges will come back in Chapters X and Y? when we look at digital art in the contemporary world.

-As we venture further into contemporary art, the second chapter on "Unstable Media" beckons our attention to the transformative impact of digital technologies on artistic expression.
+As we venture further into contemporary art, Chapter 2 on "Unstable Media" beckons our attention to the transformative impact of digital technologies on artistic expression.
 The term "unstable media" encapsulates the dynamic and ever-evolving nature of artistic practices influenced by digital tools and platforms.
 This chapter is the first bridge between avantgarde ideals and the unprecedented possibilities of the digital age.